arbenson/mrtsqr/README.md

      -output verytiny-qrr-double-reduce.mseq

     # Look at R (should be the same, up to sign)
-    dumbo cat verytiny-qrr-double-reduce.mseq/part-* -hadoop $HADOOP_INSTALL
+    dumbo cat verytiny-qrr-double-reduce.mseq -hadoop $HADOOP_INSTALL

     # Run TS-SVD to compute the singular values
     dumbo start dumbo/tssvd.py -mat tsqr/verytiny.mseq -hadoop $HADOOP_INSTALL

     # Look at the singular values
-    dumbo cat tsqr/verytiny-svd.mseq/part-* -hadoop $HADOOP_INSTALL
+    dumbo cat tsqr/verytiny-svd.mseq -hadoop $HADOOP_INSTALL

-### Example 2: Stable Direct TSQR and SVD
-    # Feathers needs to be installed and the jar needs to be in the classpath.
+Our second example shows how to stably compute the thin QR and SVD factorization of the same small matrix.
+For this example, Feathers needs to be installed and feathers.jar on the Java classpath.

     # Change directories
     cd dumbo